 The message M1 can only be received and processed by another worker in at least six hours.
-If you want to write code to handle Failover, the program is complex.
+In this case, it will be too complex to write programs to handle failover.

 Objective

 In some scenarios where the real-time requirement is high and each message needs to be rapidly responded to, it is expected that: